Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Iterative Markovian Fitting for tree-structured costs

-In our setting, recall that a barycentre corresponds to a star-shaped tree with fixed marginals on the leaves.
-In this case, the bridges of $\sQ$ are conditioned on each of the leaf vertices and the only unknown point is $Y_0$ at the centre vertex.
-The conditional distribution $\sQ_{\cS^c | \cS}$ simplifies to
+Recall that the unregularised Wasserstein-2 barycentre can be computed using the iterative fixed-point method, where each iteration proceeds by pushing-forward the current iterate through the map $\sum_i \lambda_i T_i$.
+In our setting, the barycentre problem corresponds to a star-shaped tree with fixed marginals on the leaves.
+In this case, the bridges of $\sQ$ are conditioned on each of the leaf vertices and the only unknown point is $Y_0$ at the centre vertex, so the conditional distribution $\sQ_{\cS^c | \cS}$ simplifies to

-Our method can therefore be viewed as a natural counterpart of fixed-point methods for barycentre computation, adapted to the case of flow-based entropic OT solvers.